 Website: Leidse Schouwburg & StadsgehoorzaalView on Google Maps

-Sessions with smaller numbers of participants will be held at the Lipsius Building.
+The majority of sessions will be held at the Lipsius Building.

 This is the central building of Leiden University’s Faculty of Humanities.
 It is named after Justus Lipsius (1547-1606), philologist, philosopher, and humanist.